slackermorris/typescript-design-patterns/src/structural/composite/README-composite.md

 The Composite Pattern is used to compose objects into tree structures to represent part-whole hierarchies[^1].
 Some objects are individual (_primitives_ or _leaves_), while some are _composite_ or _containers_ and contain collections of other objects, themselves composite or individual.

-The benefit of this pattern is that clients interact with a common interface and therefore do not have to be aware of there being different types of objects.
-The pattern handles this complexity.
-Clients do not have to make a distinction when handling these objects—they treat them uniformly as they share the same interface.
+The benefit of this pattern is that clients interact with a common interface and therefore do not have to be aware of different object types.
+The pattern handles this complexity—clients treat all objects uniformly as they share the same interface.

-The pattern achieves this by leveraging a common interface and class inheritance.
-Objects inherit from a common ancestor and therefore make use of the same interface.
+This is achieved through class inheritance: objects inherit from a common ancestor and therefore expose the same interface to clients.

 ## When to Use